joshnair10/TypogBlog/_posts/2020-11-25-a-splash-of-simplicity.md

 The logo has 6 stars to represent the 6 main water sports that Fina represents, and they are spread out across a slightly spherical map of the world, to show that they are international and inclusive of all countries and nationalities of athletes around the world, a point they try to make very clear with their public image.

 The font of the word 'Fina' is very similar to Sarun Pro Narrow Ultra, a sans-serif font that is reliant on its boldness and thickness of each letter, almost jumping out from the page/screen it is on.
-Coupled with the obvious choice of a blue colour helps the Fina typeface
+Coupled with the obvious choice of a blue colour, the Fina typeface is given its own unique style and look on which it has

- Sarun Pro Narrow Ultra

 URW Grotesk SC Regular